microsoft/IoT-For-Beginners/1-getting-started/lessons/3-sensors-and-actuators/pi-actuator.md

     Light level: 290
     ```

-1. Cover and uncover the light sensor.
-Notice how the LED will light up if the light level is 200 or less, and turn off when the light level is greater than 200.
+1. Cover and uncover the sunlight sensor.
+Notice how the LED will light up if the light level is 300 or less, and turn off when the light level is greater than 300.

     > 💁 If the LED doesn't turn on, make sure it is connected the right way round, and the spin button is set to full on.